-The Federal Work Study program is a limited, needs-based federal program.
+The Federal Work Study program is a needs-based federal program.
 The program allows students to work a few hours per week on campus or select off campus locations and earn a paycheck.
-Students willing to work at jobs off-campus at community based organizations are offered a higher wage and an overall award to offset any travel costs in commuting to the designated sites.
+Student selecting to work off-campus at community based organizations are offered a higher wage and an overall award to offset any travel costs in commuting to the designated sites.
 Students must complete the necessary paperwork each academic year to participate in the program in order to be paid for hours worked.